Carl Daniels

-Amateur
+Amateur career

 Southpaw Daniels won the junior world championships 1987 and the Golden Gloves at flyweight.

 He was a US feather champ in 1988 and beat Kevin Kelley in the Olympic trials.
 His record: 170-7.

-Pro
+Professional career

 Daniels, nicknamed "The Squirrel", turned pro in 1988 and in 1992 landed a shot at the WBC Light Middleweight Title against Terry Norris.
 Norris won via TKO.
 In 1995, he fought Julio César Green for the Vacant WBA Light Middleweight Title and won a decision.
 In his first defense, he lost the title to Julio César Vásquez via 11th round TKO.
 Daniels was leading on the scorecards until the knockout happened; it ranked as Ring Magazine's Knockout Of The Year.
 In 1997 he got a chance to reclaim the belt against Laurent Boudouani, but lost a decision.
 It wasn't until 2002 that he got a shot at another major belt, taking on Bernard Hopkins and losing in a 10th round TKO.
-As of 2008, Daniels continues to fight after 18 years as a pro.